 Think about what is necessary to achieve the set goals, namely the first value and desired outcomes.
 Create a clear plan that you are both satisfied with.

 Do you have the guts to be very specific?
 If you are courageous enough to pick a homogenous group, it is possible to figure out distinct wants, needs and challenges.
-Such a clear-cut target group might feel as a risk, but it does give you an advantage: you are able to adjust your courses to create a perfect fit and live up to all expectations.
+Such a clear-cut target group might feel like a risk, but it does give you an advantage: you are able to adjust your courses to create a perfect fit and live up to all expectations.

 The result?
 You don’t just provide training, but you become a real partner in talent development!
 Want to get more tips on how to achieve that?
 Check out our free ebook ‘Successful training companies put the learner first’.